Russia would consider asylum for U.S. cyber leaker

 "WE'LL CONSIDER IT"

-Asked by Reuters whether Russia would be inclined to grant a request from Snowden, Peskov said: "It is impossible (to say) now.
+Asked by Reuters whether Russia would be inclined to grant a request from Snowden, the spokesman said: "It is impossible (to say) now.
 No one has applied yet.
 If he says: I request (political asylum), then we will consider it."

 Accused by the West of curtailing democracy and civil liberties over 13 years in power, Putin has missed few chances to champion public figures who challenge Western governments, and to portray Washington as an overzealous global policeman.